mdn/content/files/en-us/web/css/offset-path/index.md

 {{CSSRef}}

 The **`offset-path`** [CSS](/en-US/docs/Web/CSS) property specifies a path for an element to follow and the element's positioning within the path's parent container or SVG coordinate system.
-The path is a geometrical shape along which the element gets positioned or moves.
+The path is a line, a curve, or geometrical shape along which the element gets positioned or moves.

 The `offset-path` property is used in combination with the {{cssxref("offset-distance")}}, {{cssxref("offset-rotate")}}, and {{cssxref("offset-anchor")}} properties to control the position and orientation of the element along a path.